microsoft/CNTK/bindings/python/doc/gettingstarted.rst

 for more powerful and complex networks, but also for interactive Python sessions while a model is being created and debugged.

 CNTK2 also includes a number of ready-to-extend examples and a layers library.
-The latter allows one to simply build a powerful deep network by snapping together levels of convolution layers, recurrent neural net layers (LSTMs, etc.), and fully-connected layers.
+The latter allows one to simply build a powerful deep network by snapping together building blocks such as convolution layers, recurrent neural net layers (LSTMs, etc.), and fully-connected layers.
 To begin, we will take a look at a standard fully connected deep network in our first basic use.

 First basic use